 There may be a short water outage during planned hydrant work.
 If affected, customers are notified at least 3 days in advance.

-Fire hydrants are inspected every two years as part of our hydrant maintenance program.
+We have an ongoing maintenance program to inspect and maintain hydrants.
 Crews make sure the hydrant can be easily seen, accessed and is in good working order.
 Information from these inspections is then used to schedule further maintenance and repairs as required.